by Kara-Leah Grant

 Will you have to Aum in your first yoga class?
 Maybe, maybe not.

 Many classes skip the Aum completely – too weird and out there even for the teacher, or sometimes just not appropriate for that particular yoga class.
 You’ll never hear Aum in a Bikram Class and unlikely in a Hot Yoga Class.
 However, other classes don’t just Aum, they’ll also use other Sanskrit chants.

 Ashtanga classes have a specific chant they use to open and close class.
-Anusara opens and closes class with chanting In classes like Satyananda you are most likely to Aum at least a few times, you might even get an Aum Shanti chant.
+Anusara teachers sometimes open and close class with chanting.
+In classes like Satyananda you are most likely to Aum at least a few times, you might even get an Aum Shanti chant.